Imagine planning a launch for two months + then having a mandatory evacuation issued in your area on the same damn day…

 For example, I worried about running out of gas or getting stuck on the road somewhere a brown person does not want to be (because unfortunately we still have to think about that with some of these southern states).
 I visualized that + how I could deal with it.

 And that was what prompted me to buy a AAA membership before we left, in case we needed roadside assistance anywhere.

-As it turns out, we actually did use our AAA membership to get the car serviced in a place we could trust in North Carolina, before we drove back home.
+(As it turns out, we did end up using our AAA membership to get the car serviced in a place we could trust up in North Carolina, before we drove back home.)

-I even anticipated what would happen if I couldn’t launch on my scheduled date + I set up a contingency plan for that too, which I’ll begin implementing this weekend.
+I even anticipated what would happen if I couldn’t launch on my scheduled date + I set up a contingency plan for that, just in case.

 So there you have it, that’s my paradox of positivity.

 I’m sure it’s not what you expected to hear, but it’s the real.